NataliaVolentova/NataliaVolentova/README.md

 In my profile you will find many repos with the similar naming structure CF-Angular-day01-Rodriguez-Volentova It stands for:
 <br />
-🏡 📍 CF - [Code Factory] (https://codefactory.wien/de/home/) where I was doing 2,5 months web-development bootcamp  [I'm an inline-style link](https://www.google.com)
+- 🏡 📍 CF - [Code Factory] (https://codefactory.wien/de/home/) where I was doing 2,5 months long web-development bootcamp
 <br />
-💻 Angular -  main technology/framework/language used <br />
+- 💻 Angular -  main technology/framework/language used <br />
-📆 day01 - number of days from when I started to use the technology/framework/language at the bootcamp <br />
+- 📆 day01 - number of days from when I started to use the technology/framework/language at the bootcamp <br />
-👯 Rodriguez-Volentova - pair-programming partner's name - me
+- 👯 Rodriguez-Volentova - pair-programming partner's name - me